Score-based generative emulation of impact-relevant Earth system model outputs: Data and Methods

 Our focus is on climate model runs over scenarios from the CMIP6 ScenarioMIP protocol~\citep{o2016scenario} since they constitute the most widely used projections for impact assessment.
 The associated Shared Socioeconomic Pathways (SSPs)~\citep{riahi2017shared} shown in Figure~\ref{fig:ssps}, specify different 2014-2100 trajectories for long- and short-lived emissions.
 Each pathway produces a distinct global mean surface temperature (GMST) trajectory, ranging from Paris-aligned to strongly overshooting.
 To train the emulator, we use ESM outputs from SSP1-2.6 and SSP5-8.5, and complement these with historical and piControl experiments from the core CMIP6 protocol~\citep{eyring2016overview}.
 This constitutes a diverse training set of different emulation regimes, including unforced outputs, strong curbing of emissions, and an increase in emissions.
 When presenting experiments, we will explicitly mention the scenarios used to evaluate the emulator, as they can vary for different diagnostics.

 A large ensemble is necessary for the generative model to learn to disentangle the model's internal variability from the anthropogenic signal~\citep{lutjens2024impact}.
 We use large-ensemble simulations from three CMIP6 models --- MPI-ESM1-2-LR, MIROC6, and ACCESS-ESM1-5 --- each with over 40 members covering historical and SSP scenarios~\citep{mpidatacmip, mpidatascenariomip, mirocdata, mirocdatascenariomip, accessdata, accessdatascenariomip}.
-Each emulator is trained on data from a single ESM; data from multiple models supports inter-model comparison, not cross-model training.
-Further details on the CMIP6 simulations used are provided in the supplementary.
+Each emulator is trained on data from a single ESM; data from multiple models supports inter-model and emulator comparison, not cross-model training.
+Table C.1 in Section C of the supplementary summarizes the data used, including simulation length, ensemble size, and train-test split.

 We draw the reader’s attention to the fact that in the main text, we chose to primarily present results from emulating the MPI-ESM1-2-LR model.
 Since many of the same conclusions about the emulator’s skill hold across all three ESMs, there is limited value in reproducing every diagnostic in full.
 We therefore focus on one model to highlight the methodological insights that are largely invariant to the choice of ESM.
 However, complete figures and diagnostics for all three models are provided in the supplementary material, and inter-model differences are discussed in the main text where relevant.